Courses

 Every semester we offer a selection of courses on the literature and culture of the region taught in both Russian and English.
 Most of our literature & culture courses meet the HALC or Diversity Global core requirements.

 Profs.
-Lioudmila Fedorova, Bradley Gorski, George Mihaychuk, Jill Neuendorf, Svetlana Grenier & Olga Meerson
+Lioudmila Fedorova, George Mihaychuk, Olga Meerson, et al.

 Thursday 2:00–2:50 PM